Loading...

 SCI Gateway to Department of Haematology WGH or St John’s Hospital.

-• Patient history and examination.
-This will often diagnose or exclude the possibility of a reactive thrombocytosis.
+• This process will often diagnose or exclude the possibility of a reactive thrombocytosis.